Ultimate Guide to Organic Cold Pressed Oils: Castor, Black Seed, Coconut & Extra Virgin Olive

 • They’re High in Antioxidants

-Antioxidants are special molecules that help your body fight off harmful substances called “free radicals.”
+Antioxidants are special molecules that help your body fight off harmful substances called “free radicals”.
+Best part?
+This also includes aging – that’s right, cold-pressed oils can help you maintain a youthful appearance.

 • They Reduce Inflammation

-Oils made from plants like flaxseed & hemp are high in omega-3 fatty acids.
-So they can also help manage chronic inflammation & support overall joint health.
-You can find out more in this Healthline article on cold-pressed oils.
+Oils made from plants like flaxseed and hemp are high in omega-3 fatty acids.
+They can help manage chronic inflammation and support overall joint health.
+You can find out more in this Healthline article on cold pressed oils.

 • They Support Heart Health